ArcticNature/docs/overview.md

   * snow-fox-json
   * snow-fox-web

-The C++ daemon is the core of SnowFox, spawning processes and managing services it is controlled through a TCP connection.
+The C++ daemon is the core of SnowFox, spawning processes and managing services.
+It is controlled by messages sent through a TCP connection.

 The protocol to control the daemon is meant to be machine efficient more than user friendly, which is why a Node.JS server offers a JSON